xanderdunn/ensime-gradle/README.md

 ## Usage

-For it to work the build.gradle file either needs to have the [`scala`](http://www.gradle.org/docs/current/userguide/scala_plugin.html) plugin or the [`gradle-android-scala-plugin`](https://github.com/saturday06/gradle-android-scala-plugin) to be configured.
+For it to work the build.gradle file either needs to have the [`scala`](http://www.gradle.org/docs/current/userguide/scala_plugin.html) plugin or the [`gradle-android-scala-plugin`](https://github.com/saturday06/gradle-android-scala-plugin) to be configured (the later is WIP).

 A working android example can be found [here](https://github.com/rolandtritsch/scala-android-ui-samples).